 13. Visit a UNESCO-Listed Living Museum

 Santilla Del Mar is the jewel of Cantabria.
 It’s one of the prettiest hidden gem towns n Spain.
+You should consider booking a guided walking tour for your group.

 It’s a “living museum” — a delightful warren of dreamy cobbled streets, caramel colored architecture, and romantic wrought iron balconies.